Macmerry

 Macmerry is a village located on the old A1 (now renumbered the A199) just east of Tranent.

 The village has a primary school with a roll of around 100.

 There is an industrial estate to the east of the town.
-Originally this area was part of the Macmerry Aerodrome, also known as Penston, which closed in 1953.
+Originally this area was part of the RAF Macmerry, also known as Penston, which closed in 1953.

 There was a railway branch line until 1960 which served the local coal mines.